minotalen/queueCue/README.md

   14.02
   * added dark stuff (sorry it was necessary)
   * added highlighting of own name
-  * first option "removeOnLeave".
+  * first option 'removeOnLeave'.
 When _'true'_, disconnected users are removed from the queue and as speakers.
 When _'false'_, disconnected users can rejoin by entering their old user name
     * still need an option for automatically filling the now-empty speaker role (when on)
+  * first user that logs in now becomes mod
+  * toggleable log/options menu with toggle for 'removeOnLeave'
+  * max length option for the queue (currently just shows ... on max length but eventually it should also tell the user their position)

 13.02
   * usernames are now **unique** and have to be longer than 2 chars